Potherca/graylog2-heroku-docker-image/README.md

 ## License

-This project has been licensed under the GNU General Public License v3.0 (GPLv3).
-Please see the [License File](LICENSE) for more information.
+The Source Code for this project is [available on github.com](https://github.com/Potherca/graylog2-heroku-docker-image) under the GNU General Public License v3.0 (GPLv3) – Created by [Potherca](http://pother.ca/)